Texas Real Estate License Lookup | Check Your TREC License Status

 Scenario B: Your CE isn't done yet

-Then it’s time to enroll.
-The good news is you don’t need to wait for a class schedule or a business-hours window.
-TREA’s courses are available 24/7 — if you’ve got a deadline tomorrow morning, you can finish tonight.
+Then it's time to enroll.
+No class schedule to wait for, no business-hours window.
+TREA's courses run 24/7 — even a same-day deadline is workable.
+Got a deadline tomorrow morning?
+You can finish tonight.

 Here's what makes TREA the right call when you're up against a deadline: